Kolar leaf-nosed bat: Conservation

 It is currently evaluated as critically endangered by the IUCN.
 The Kolar leaf-nosed bat is found in only one cave, and its population is less than 200 individuals.
 Its single cave is not on protected land, and the species itself is not protected by Indian law.
 Its habitat is under threat due to illegal granite mining.
 Granite miners have driven them out of at least two caves by setting fires; the fires make granite extraction easier.
 As reported in 2014, there was a temporary mining ban on the cave where this species is still found.
-Its critically endangered listing occurred in 2016; from 2004–2016, it was listed as endangered.
-From 2000–2004 it was listed as vulnerable, and from 1996–2000, it was listed as lower risk/near threatened.

-There are petitions to have the bat protected under the Indian Wildlife Protection Act, as all bats in India are considered vermin with the exception of two species.
-However, as of 2017, these petitions have not been successful.
+Its critically endangered listing occurred in 2016; from 2004–2016, it was listed as Endangered.
+From 2000–2004 it was listed as Vulnerable, and from 1996–2000, it was listed as Near Threatened.
+There had been petitions to protect the species under the Indian Wildlife Protection Act, 1972, as all bats in India were considered vermin with the exception of two species until 2022.
+In 2022, the Indian Wildlife Protection Act was amended to add four more bat species, including the Kolar leaf-nosed bat, to Schedule I, allowing it the highest legal protection in the country.